Undocumented and AB 540 Students

 Budgeting

 You should prepare for your out-of-pocket expenses by creating a budget for the program you are applying to.
 You can download a fillable budget for different program types on our Budgeting for Global Learning webpage.
-This a good way to help you understand your financial aid situation and plan ahead for out-of-pocket expenses.
+This is a good way to help you understand your financial aid situation and plan ahead for out-of-pocket expenses.

 Scholarships